rng-guy/NFSMWBartender/APPENDIX.md

 ![POV: You hit the RESET button by accident, and it did not fix your game's issues.](Thumbnail.jpg "I'm far too lazy to make another thumbnail for this.")

-This document contains the full **technical details and limitations** of Bartender and its features.
-In most cases, the usage comments in Bartender's configuration files should provide you with enough background information to help you avoid most (potential) configuration issues.
+This document contains the full **technical details and limitations** of Bartender and its features, and it also mentions any incompatible features of other .asi mods wherever they are relevant.
+For a quick overview of what you may need to disable for Bartender to work, see the [README](README.md/#3---what-mods-are-incompatible-with-bartender).

 &nbsp;

-This document also mentions any **incompatible features** of other .asi mods where they are relevant.
-For an overview of what you need to disable for Bartender to work, see the [main README](README.md/#3---what-mods-are-incompatible-with-bartender) instead.

-&nbsp;

 You really **only need to read this document** if
 * you have persistent issues with your game after installing / configuring Bartender, or
-* you are curious about the limitations and technicalities of Bartender's features.
+* you are curious about the technicalities and limitations of Bartender or its features.

 &nbsp;